An Examination of Conscience for Teenagers

 by Fr.
 Dylan James, 8-8-08

-This examination of conscience is also available as a 2-sided Word document to either view or download at a Google Drive here
+This examination of conscience is also available as a 2-sided Word document to either view or download at a Google Drive in American page size here or A4 page size here.

 All references in the text below are to the Summa Theologica of St Thomas Aquinas.